-Right #8 Each participant has a right to leave the program.
+You have a right to leave the program.

-If, for any reason, a participant does not feel that the PACE program is what he/she wants, the participant has the right to leave the program at any time.
+If, for any reason, you do not feel that the PACE program is what you want, you have the right to leave the program at any time and have such disenrollment be effective the first day of the month following the date Eddy SeniorCare receives your notice of voluntary disenrollment.